Last updated on June 23rd, 2023 at 11:38 am

 Some travel trailers come equipped with safety supplies such as motion-detecting lights, elite keypad door locks, and alarm systems.
 However, these are not always standard features and you may consider purchasing some as they can help increase the overall security of your RV.
 Your dog may be enough of an alarm in the night to protect you and there are plenty of other benefits to traveling with a pup.

 There are tons of hacks and tips from other solo RVers out there, and it’s worth looking into should you be worried about your safety and how it relates to other potential travelers.
 Bears are one thing, but our fellow man is often the most dangerous thing in the woods!

 Much like being prepared through research and knowledge, sometimes your intuition is your best tool!
 If you pull into a campground or other camping spot for the night and you get a bad feeling, it’s always a good idea to consider why your intuition might be anxious.

-Traveling alone can be axiety-inducing at the best of times, and your instincts may be influenced by your overall fear.
+Traveling alone can be anxiety-inducing at the best of times, and your instincts may be influenced by your overall fear.
 However, don’t ignore these feelings entirely!
 If you have a bad feeling or don’t like the look of a situation, take care of yourself and change your plans.
 This is always allowed, and never a bad idea, especially if it means you’ll get a good night’s sleep!

 Tell Someone Where You’re Headed

-If something terrible were to happen to you while traveling alone, not letting another person know your travel plans could prove disasterous.
+If something terrible were to happen to you while traveling alone, not letting another person know your travel plans could prove disastrous.
 Take the time to let someone else know, especially if you are traveling someplace new by yourself!

-Pros and Cons of Travel Trailers
+Pros And Cons Of Travel Trailers

 It’s time to take a solo vacation!
 You decide camping in an RV will be your best bet to have a safe and fun time, and you’ve chosen a travel trailer as your style of rig.
 But what about travel trailers makes them a good choice for you traveling solo?
 What might be the downsides?